decision-making-mike/sql-postgresql-learning/README.md

 What next?
 I think I will continue learning SQL and PostgreSQL, thus publishing on this blog.
 I feel I have enough to learn yet, that is, not to feel bored.
 But I am considering changing setting goals from "learn that many days" to "do this task".

 What will I learn in particular?
-The PostgreSQL documentation notices in Preface, on page xxxii, that "[e]very PostgreSQL user should read [part II]", and also that "[e]veryone who runs a PostgreSQL server, be it for private use or for others, should read [part III]".
+The PostgreSQL documentation notices in the preface, on page xxxii, that "[e]very PostgreSQL user should read [part II]", and also that "[e]veryone who runs a PostgreSQL server, be it for private use or for others, should read [part III]".
 Those parts wish I to read, and that reading should I then blog about.

 I might also make a shift to data analysis, maybe even data science.
 But I yet know not how learning them could be relevant to SQL.
 And to analyze data I need the data.
 I would need to generate some (vide day 19, [here](https://decision-making-mike.github.io/sql-postgresql-learning/#01-nov-2024-day-19)).